 In 2005 we changed our lifestyle and became full-time travelers ever since.

-In mobile homes we rolled through North Africa, South America, Russia, Mongolia, China,
+In different mobile homes we rolled through North Africa, South America, Russia, Mongolia, China,

-Southeast Asia, New Zealand, Australia and Southern Africa.
+Southeast Asia, New Zealand, Australia, Southern Africa and North America.

 The future: We remain nomadic and let every day take us by surprise.